sillevl/course-software-engineering/POODR/designing_classes_with_a_single_response.md

 Then the code you write should have the following qualities.
 Code should be:

 * **Transparent**: The consequences of change should be obvious in the code that is changing and in distant code that relies upon it.
-* **Reasonable**: The cos of any change should be proportional to the benefits the change achieves.
+* **Reasonable**: The cost of any change should be proportional to the benefits the change achieves.
 * **Usable**: Existing code should be usable in new and unexpected contexts.
 * **Exemplary**: The code itself should encourage those who change it to perpetuate these qualities.